juancarlosjr97/codespaces-git-playground/README.md

 - Container-based isolation for consistency
 - Efficient onboarding with time and resource savings
 - Disposable environments for testing and experimentation
-- GitHub manages underlying infrastructure
+- GitHub manages the underlying infrastructure
 - Integrated with GitHub Actions for automation

 ## Codespace Quickstart using Template